-Yes and no. In the rest of Denmark you would first get in touch with your educational institute who will refer you to their student housing association.
-None of the universities in Greater Copenhagen operate like this unfortunately.
-This means there is no guaranteed housing for any student, not even exchange students. here
+Yes and no. In the rest of Denmark, you would first get in touch with your educational institute who will refer you to their student housing association.
+None of the universities in Greater Copenhagen operates like this, unfortunately.
+This means there is no guaranteed housing for any student, not even exchange students.

-If you want more information on moving to Copenhagen as a student, read on .
+* If you want more information on moving to Copenhagen as a student, read on here. *

 However, it’s not enough just to send an application to CIU and RIU.
 You actively have to put yourself on the waiting list for each and every property you’re interested in.
 If you’re not picky, sign up for every possible property.

 Another option, especially for finding a room in a shared apartment, is housinganywhere.com

 which is a portal recommended by most universities in Greater Copenhagen.
 If you register through your university you can reduce your waiting time.

 When Should I Start Looking for an Apartment in Copenhagen?